We've set out the challenges of achieving our ambitious nutrition goals over 2010-2020. See Downloads for an accessible

-We continue our commitment to nutrition and submitted six commitments to the Nutrition for Growth summit in December 2021.
+We submitted six commitments to the Nutrition for Growth summit in December 2021.
 These include a continued reduction of calories, salt and sugar in products, delivering more positive nutrition and plant-based offerings, helping people to eat more nutritious meals, responsible marketing and workforce nutrition.